bttermlkchkn/dnscrypt-proxy-configuration/README.md

 ## 🛠️ Configuration

-Save this content as `dnscrypt-proxy.toml`.
+Save this content as `dnscrypt-proxy.toml` or git clone the repo and move the file.

 ```toml
 listen_addresses = ['127.0.0.1:53']